apprenticeharper/DeDRM_tools/ReadMe_First.txt

 This folder includes other tools that may be useful for DRMed ebooks from certain sources or for Linux users.
 Most users won't need any of these tools.

 Key_Generation_Scripts
 This folder contains python scripts that creates a keyfiles for Barnes and Noble ePubs, Adobe Digital Editions ePubs and Kindle for Mac/PC ebooks.
-The will mostly be useful for Linux users using the calibre plugin.

 Kindle_for_Android_Patches
 Definitely only for the adventurous, this folder contains information on how to modify the Kindel for Android app to b able to get a PID for use with the other Kindle tools (DeDRM apps and calibre plugin).